kasturi710/Big-Data-Systems-and-Analytics-CS-6501/20_Files/files.md

-Add files from the link ;; to this folder.
+Add files from the [link](https://drive.google.com/drive/folders/19UyEyHkaQiaWhC5eSKatHMEiptq8y-Wm?usp=sharing) to this folder.